KhronosGroup/OpenXR-Tutorials/tutorial/index.rst

 At the end of each section is a link to download the full example source code up to that point.

-This code can also be downloaded from the following repository: https://github.com/KhronosGroup/OpenXR-Tutorials/
+This code can also be downloaded from `here <https://github.com/KhronosGroup/OpenXR-Tutorials>`_.

 In the Introduction, we describe the basic concepts underpinning OpenXR, and show you how to set up a PC or Android development environment to build the code.